11/14/2024

 Simon Jonsson

-Thank you.
-Good morning all.
-So I also think it's quite interesting divestment here.
-And I understand that you will keep the crazy labs and the correct.
+Thank you and good morning all.
+So I also think it's quite interesting divestment here and I understand that you will keep Crazy Labs and Deca if that is correct.
 So what is the vision for those remaining mobile assets?

 speaker

-Well, the vision is the same as with all entrepreneurial companies, you know, within Embracer that they focus and grow their businesses over time.
-They have obviously different business plans, but there is no change that plan.
+Well, the vision is the same as with all entrepreneurial companies within Embracer, that they focus and grow their businesses over time.
+They have obviously different business plans, but There is no change to that plan.
 They are very successful.
-Crazy Labs has just recently transitioned from hyper casual to hybrid casual successfully.
-Alien Invasion was number four title number mobile segment in the second quarter.
+Crazy Labs has just recently transitioned from hyper-casual to hybrid-casual successfully.
+Alien Innovation was number four title, number mobile segment in the second quarter.
 DECA goes from strength to strength.
-We just add a start tracking and we internalize their business.
+We just add Star Trek and then Winter Nights to their business.
 And I think I see many opportunities actually within DECA to potentially do even more titles and business in the future.
-So they are strong companies and there is no plans to divest them.

 speaker